 Your landlord / freeholder will have legal responsibility for the fire doors in the common areas of the building.

-You should seek fire safety information from your landlord / freeholder regarding the specific fire plan for your building to ensure you prepared in an emergency.
+You should seek fire safety information from your landlord / freeholder regarding the specific fire plan for your building to ensure you are prepared in an emergency.

 It’s vital it works properly when a fire breaks out, as it forms part of the critical Means of Escape route, so it’s important that your flat front door is a fire door, it is fit for purpose and can be regularly inspected and maintained.